Coal: Gasification

-In 2017 38% of the world's electricity came from coal, the same percentage as 30 years previously.
-In 2018 global installed capacity was 2TW (of which 1TW is in China) which was 30% of total electricity generation capacity.
-The most dependent major country is South Africa, with over 80% of its electricity generated by coal; but China alone generates more than half of the world's coal-generated electricity.

-Maximum use of coal was reached in 2013.
-In 2018 coal-fired power station capacity factor averaged 51%, that is they operated for about half their available operating hours.

 Coal industry

 Mining

-About 8000 Mt of coal are produced annually, about 90% of which is hard coal and 10% lignite.
+About 8,000 Mt of coal are produced annually, about 90% of which is hard coal and 10% lignite.
 As of 2018 just over half is from underground mines.
+The coal mining industry employs almost 2.7 million workers.
 More accidents occur during underground mining than surface mining.
 Not all countries publish mining accident statistics so worldwide figures are uncertain, but it is thought that most deaths occur in coal mining accidents in China: in 2017 there were 375 coal mining related deaths in China.
 Most coal mined is thermal coal (also called steam coal as it is used to make steam to generate electricity) but metallurgical coal (also called "metcoal" or "coking coal" as it is used to make coke to make iron) accounts for 10% to 15% of global coal use.

 As a traded commodity

 China mines almost half the world's coal, followed by India with about a tenth.
-Australia accounts for about a third of world coal exports, followed by Indonesia and Russia, while the largest importers are Japan and India.
+At 471 Mt and a 34% share of global exports, Indonesia was the largest exporter by volume in 2022, followed by Australia with 344 Mt and Russia with 224 Mt.
+Other major exporters of coal are the United States, South Africa, Colombia, and Canada.
+In 2022, China, India, and Japan were the biggest importers of coal, importing 301, 228, and 184 Mt respectively.
+Russia is increasingly orienting its coal exports from Europe to Asia as Europe transitions to renewable energy and subjects Russia to sanctions over its invasion of Ukraine.

 The price of metallurgical coal is volatile and much higher than the price of thermal coal because metallurgical coal must be lower in sulfur and requires more cleaning.
 Coal futures contracts provide coal producers and the electric power industry an important tool for hedging and risk management.

-In some countries new onshore wind or solar generation already costs less than coal power from existing plants.
+In some countries, new onshore wind or solar generation already costs less than coal power from existing plants.

 However, for China this is forecast for the early 2020s and for southeast Asia not until the late 2020s.
-In India building new plants is uneconomic and, despite being subsidized, existing plants are losing market share to renewables.
+In India, building new plants is uneconomic and, despite being subsidized, existing plants are losing market share to renewables.

+In many countries in the Global North, there is a move away from the use of coal and former mine sites are being used as a tourist attraction.